thomasgohard/git-cheat-sheet/README.md

 	#	deleted:	{a-file-you-deleted}
 	#

 ## Tell git to record the cool things you did

 	git commit -m "{description-of-the-changes-you-are-committing}"

 This command is called *committing a change*.
 It tells `git` to record all the changes you made to the files you specified with *staging for commit* so that you don't lose the cool things you did.

+## Make sure you have all the latest changes

+	git checkout master

+	git fetch upstream && git merge upstream/master

+	git checkout {the-branch-you-are-working-on}

+	git rebase master

+These commands are part of what is called *rebasing from master*.
+They update your branch with all the changes that have been made to the master branch since you created your branch.
+This helps avoid complications when you submit a pull request to bring your changes into the master branch of the original repository that you have forked.

 ## Tell the world about the cool things you did